RichDBklyn/NYC_Rest_Insp/README.md

 2. A numeric *score* based on the quantity and severity of code violations.
 3. A letter *grade* ("A" "B" or "C") based on the score.

-This research evaluated factors associated with the results of these inspections.
+This research examined factors that might be associated with the results of these inspections.
 Specifically, it evaluated the impact of *type of cuisine*, *geographic location*, and *prior inspection results* on the likelihood a restaurant received a negative inspection outcome.

 ##DATA
 ###Raw Data